-- Measure AR1 Continue to provide minimum flows from Pyramid Lake into Pyramid reach.
-This measure is identical to the Pyramid Lake portion of Article 52 in the existing Project license, with the exception that the multiplier for estimating the ungaged flow into Pyramid Lake has been updated based on current GIS and hydrologic methods, as described in Appendix A to Exhibit E of this Application for New License. - Measure AR2 Stock fish in Pyramid Lake, beginning in the first full calendar year after license issuance and annually thereafter during the stocking season (October 1 to May 30), to maintain the rainbow trout recreational fishery and conduct periodic angler surveys.
+- Measure AR1 Provide minimum flows from Pyramid Lake into Pyramid reach.
+This measure is identical to the Pyramid Lake portion of Article 52 in the existing Project license, with three exceptions: First, the multiplier for estimating the ungaged flow into Pyramid Lake has been updated based on current Geographic Information System (GIS) and hydrologic methods.
+Second, clarification has been included to indicate what the Licensees would do if unsafe conditions occur.
+Third, the cap on SWP deliveries to UWCD from November 1 through the end of February has been removed.
+This measure including the modifications to Article 52 in the existing license is described in more detail in Appendix A to Exhibit E of this Application for New License. - Measure AR2 Stock fish in Pyramid Lake, beginning in the first full calendar year after license issuance and annually thereafter during the stocking season (October 1 to May 30), to maintain the rainbow trout recreational fishery and conduct periodic angler surveys.
 This measure is similar to Article 51 in the existing Project license.